Male Contraceptive Gel Works With Monkeys, Human Trials In The Works

 That form of hormonal birth control had worked in 96 percent of test subjects who completed the study, the Huffington Post added.
 However, the team behind it had run into some snags along the way, and it may need to be reformulated or retested due to a number of “mostly mild,” yet still negative side effects reported by the participants.

 There are only two widely-used forms of contraceptive for men.
-Condoms are easily available to consumers, but aren’t always effective in catching the sperm.
+Condoms are easily available to consumers but aren’t always effective in catching the sperm.
 Vasectomies work by sealing the tubes that deliver sperm from the testicles to the penis, but are, in most cases, permanent and very difficult to reverse if a man changes his mind and wants to have children.
 Vasalgel offers a similar effect, but researchers are optimistic that a second injection of the gel would reverse the process and remove the gel plug that was previously created.

 Male birth control thru hormonal injectn has 96% success rate but same side effects women endure deemed unacceptable https://t.co/NEmQ3FLuLo